jarednm1/TacoBellAutomation/README.md

 ## Google Chrome + Chrome Driver
 ## Chrome:

 I chose to use Google Chrome as it commonly found on many people's machines.
-Simple install Google Chrome here: https://www.google.com/chrome/ if you do not already have it installed.
+Simply install Google Chrome here: https://www.google.com/chrome/ if you do not already have it installed.

 ## Driver:

 #### Mac/Linux:
-1. To install the associated Chrome Driver, Navigate here: https://sites.google.com/a/chromium.org/chromedriver/downloads and click on the correct Driver that matches your Chrome Version and platform.
+1. To install the associated Chrome Driver, navigate here: https://sites.google.com/a/chromium.org/chromedriver/downloads and click on the correct Driver that matches your Chrome Version and platform.
 2. Once downloaded, cut and paste the chromedriver into the same directory as the python script.
 3. Open Terminal
 4. Run ```sudo nano /etc/paths```